Miss Congeniality (film): Plot

-Gracie convinces Cheryl and the other contestants to go out one night and drink.
-She uses the chance to try prying into Cheryl's past, and learns from the others that Kathy's past as a pageant contestant is truly suspicious, including the fact that the year she won, the original winner came down with food poisoning.
+Gracie convinces Cheryl and the other contestants to go out one night and drink, using the chance to pry into Cheryl's past.
+She learns however, that Kathy's past as a pageant contestant is suspicious, including the fact that the year she won, the original winner came down with food poisoning.

-Gracie deduces Kathy is a "Citizen" copycat.
-However, when she reports this to Eric and the team, she learns that "the Citizen" has been arrested on an unrelated charge.
+Gracie deduces that Kathy is a "Citizen" copycat, but when she reports this to Eric and the team, she learns that "the Citizen" has been arrested on an unrelated charge.
 As there is no perceived threat, their superior, Harry McDonald, pulls the mission.
-Gracie insists that something is off, but Eric and the team leave, unconvinced.
+Gracie insists that something isn't right, but Eric and the team still leave.

 While on their way home, Victor mentions to Eric that Frank is actually Kathy's son, a fact they had tried to hide from the FBI because of his criminal record.
 Eric returns to Texas to help continue the investigation, against FBI orders.

-In the final round of the pageant, Gracie is stunned when she is named first runner-up.
-Cheryl is named Miss United States, but as she goes to accept the tiara, Gracie realizes that "the Citizen" was impersonated to make the pageant bomb threat, and that the bomb is in the crown.
+In the final round of the pageant, Gracie is stunned when she is named runner-up.
+Cheryl is named Miss United States, but as she goes to accept the tiara, Gracie realizes that the bomb is in the crown.
 She fights Cheryl for the crown as Eric wrestles with Frank, who is about to detonate the bomb.
 Finally, Gracie throws the tiara up at the stage scenery, where it explodes, setting the stage on fire.

 As Kathy and Frank are arrested, Gracie determines that the two wanted to kill the pageant winner on stage as revenge for Kathy's own termination from the pageant organization.
 Afterwards, Eric asks Gracie out on a date, and they kiss.
-Soon thereafter, he and Victor trick Gracie into attending the pageant's farewell breakfast, where Cheryl names her "Miss Congeniality".
-Gracie tearfully accepts the honor, finally understanding the true spirit of pageantry.
+He and Victor then trick Gracie into attending the pageant's farewell breakfast, where Cheryl names her "Miss Congeniality" for saving their lives.
+Gracie tearfully accepts, finally understanding the true spirit of pageantry.